Apples and You

 This post is a Jeffism’ by Dr. Jeff and a Dr. Jeff Speaks Out.

-Last time on the blog, I used astronaut John Grunsfeld’s recent Business Trip to the Hubble Space Telescope to show you that the perceived limitless ocean of air we live under is really not limitless.
+Last time on the blog, I used astronaut John Grunsfeld’s recent Business Trip to the Hubble Space Telescope to show you that the perceived limitless ocean of air under which we live is really not limitless.
 At an altitude of 62 miles (100 km) above Earth’s surface, you’re effectively at the top of the atmosphere (since 99.99% of it is beneath you.)
 So let’s really put this in perspective with a Dr. Jeff Jeffism:

 Earth’s atmosphere compared to Earth is thinner than